FeatureBaseDB/www/content/blog/why-oci.md

 at the minimum average latency for each query, we can look at the minimum average latency multipled by the cluster cost.
-With the right unit conversions, this effectively gives us how much it would cost to run 1 Million of each given query back to back on a particular configuration... or as we like to call it "Dollars per Megaquery".
+With the right unit conversions, this effectively gives us how much it would cost to run 1 Million of each given query back to back on a particular configuration... or as we like to call it, "Dollars per Megaquery".
 Let's look at which configuration has the best $/MQ for each of these benchmarks: